beccasjames/issue-creator/README.md

 # issue-creator
 A bulk ticket creator for GitHub issues!
-Create a bunch of issues all at one with one Python script and one .csv file.
+Create a bunch of issues all at once with one Python script and one .csv file.

 Python script requires pointing to a .csv.
 This .csv file should have extraneous header rows removed (see `sample-issues.csv`)